kumar-art/snake-game/README.md

 To move up ?
 Raise your hand up.

 To move down ?
-Raise  your hand down.
+Raise  your hand down...

 Resources: